NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 [<img src="./images/oncomatrix/group-cases-by.png" width="500"/>](./images/oncomatrix/group-cases-by.png 'Click to see the full image.')

-Click ‘Age at diagnosis’ from the options.
+Click 'Age at diagnosis' from the options.
 The matrix reloads to show the following view.

 [<img src="./images/oncomatrix/22-group-age-at-diag.png" width="500"/>](./images/oncomatrix/22-group-age-at-diag.png 'Click to see the full image.')

 As shown above, labels for different age groups show up vertically and all cases get distributed with a clearcut separation according to the age bins.

-Click on the ‘Age at diagnosis’ (blue pill, as shown).
+Click on the 'Age at diagnosis' (blue pill, as shown).
 This opens a short menu with action items.
-Click on the first item ‘Edit’ as shown.
+Click on the first item 'Edit' as shown.

 [<img src="./images/oncomatrix/23-edit-groups.png" width="500"/>](./images/oncomatrix/23-edit-groups.png 'Click to see the full image.')

-Drag the red lines on the density distribution to select binning or input numbers for custom binning and select ‘Apply’.
+Drag the red lines on the density distribution to select binning or input numbers for custom binning and select 'Apply'.

 [<img src="./images/oncomatrix/24-binning.png" width="500"/>](./images/oncomatrix/24-binning.png 'Click to see the full image.')

 The matrix reloads with new bin groupings The labels for the groups are user controlled and hence can be modified according to user requirements.

-Click on the blue pill for ‘Age at diagnosis’ again and click ‘Replace’.
-Select ‘Primary site’ as shown.
+Click on the blue pill for 'Age at diagnosis' again and click 'Replace'.
+Select 'Primary site' as shown.

 [<img src="./images/oncomatrix/25-replace-group.png" width="200"/>](./images/oncomatrix/25-replace-group.png 'Click to see the full image.')

 The matrix reloads with the new variable distribution.

-The last option on the menu is ‘Remove’.
-Click on the ‘917 Cases’ button, followed by ‘Age at diagnosis’ shown in blue to reveal the menu option.
-Click ‘Remove’ to completely get rid of any groups.
+The last option on the menu is 'Remove'.
+Click on the '917 Cases' button, followed by 'Age at diagnosis' shown in blue to reveal the menu option.
+Click 'Remove' to completely get rid of any groups.

 [<img src="./images/oncomatrix/26-remove-group.png" width="500"/>](./images/oncomatrix/26-remove-group.png 'Click to see the full image.')